 1 hour • $1 each • Daily • Max. group size: 60; can accommodate 120 for 2 hrs. paired with Museum Center visit - Learn what brought settlers to Little Rock early in the 19th century.
 Visit the homes they built, learn what their current events were and find out why some left town in 1849.

-2.5 hours, $6, Grades K- 6 • Offered in Fall and in Spring - Hear pioneer music and storytelling and visit six activity stations in restored historic homes.
+2.5 hours, $6, Grades K- 6 • Offered in Fall and in Spring - Hear historic music and storytelling and visit six activity stations in restored historic homes.
 All the presenters are costumed so visitors have an authentic experience of Historic Arkansas.